OliverSpeir/portfolio/src/pages/blog/nextauth-with-djangorestframework.md

 3. NextAuth API will send that token to DRF Server.
 4. DRF Server will validate that token with SSO Server.
 5. DRF Server will either create a new account and token for that user or regenerate the token of that user and send it back to NextAuth API - any other information from the user can also be sent back and included in the resulting login session at this time.
-6. NextAuth will create a session which persists in the clients browser via an HTTP-only cookie (which cannot be accessed by javascript running in browser).
+6. NextAuth will create a session which persists in the clients browser via a Session Token cookie (which cannot be accessed by javascript running in browser).
 7. useSession hook will be availble throughout the NextJS project to allow access to session information.

 ![NextAuth SSO Provider DRF image](/NA-DRF-RRC.png)